danhorner/observer/README.md

 ```

 `Variable` is like `Observable`, but updates can be suppressed using the
-`blocked` flag, which is also observable. blocking is essential to have updates
+`blocked` flag, which is also observable.
+This is the main building block of
+the module: blocking is essential to have updates propagate correctly when
-propagate correctly when there are diamond-shaped Flows: v1->(v2,v3)->v4
+there are diamond-shaped Flows: v1->(v2,v3)->v4

 ```pycon
 >>> v=Variable()